Using CLT to Crack Addition

+If you haven’t read Part 1 of this thread regarding Using CLT to Crack Addition, please do so before reading this post.
 There is a day in a child’s life when they first learn to solve ‘2-digit add 2-digit’ addition questions.
 Every child has this day!
 The child’s teacher wakes with great excitement.
 This is what it’s all about.
 Within this day there is an actual moment when the teacher starts their explicit instruction.
 This will be a beautiful moment since the child’s life is about to change…well, mathematically anyway!
-There are a lot of steps to teach in a child’s mathematical learning journey.
-They don’t all have equal weighting; some are more important than others and some are just crucial.
-This one is one of those crucial ones; tying shoelaces, riding a bike and ‘2-digit add 2-digit’.
+There are a lot of steps to teach in a child’s mathematical learning journey and they don’t all have equal weighting; some are more important than others and some are just crucial.
+This one is one of those crucial ones; tying shoelaces, riding a bike, and ‘2-digit add 2-digit’.

 Before arriving at this day – this moment…

 The children in this class are all going to receive explicit teaching instruction from their teacher on how to add a 2-digit number to a 2-digit number.
-The teacher knows it is going to go well.
-It can’t not.
+The teacher knows it is going to go well because they are using CLT to crack addition, so it can’t not.
 This is the failure-free impact of applying CLT to the teaching of the fundamentals of maths across a primary/elementary school.
 Before they leave this step of learning these children will be completely fluent with adding two 2-digit numbers ‘brain only’.
 To begin with, they will only be calculating with nine different 2-digit numbers (22, 23, 24, 32, 33, 34, 42, 43, 44).
 Only once the skill is automated with these numbers will other numbers be gradually introduced, thus maintaining a manageable load for the WM at all times in terms of number fact recall.
 Before arriving at this day – this moment – the children will already need to be able to add these numbers:

 The teacher also knows the children are fluent with partitioning and recombining the 2-digit numbers that they will be using.

 This is what CLT teaches us; if we want to ensure all children will secure this new skill, with understanding, then our job is to set them up for this beautiful moment.
-Our excited teacher knows this lesson is going to go well because it can’t not.
+Our excited teacher knows this lesson is going to go well because they are using CLT to crack addition.
 Each child’s LTM has strong schema fluency of all the pre-requisite skills needed for this beautiful moment when the door to the rest of their numeracy life opens!
-The cognitive load on the WM is now reduced to just the connecting of previously-secured (i.e. already-fluent) part skills.
-This reduces the ‘intrinsic load’ of the learning as much as is possible.
+The cognitive load on the WM is now reduced to just the connecting of previously secured (i.e. already-fluent) part skills.
+This reduces the ‘intrinsic load’ of the learning as much as possible.
 So long as we now maintain zero distractions (i.e. reduce the ‘extraneous load’ on the WM to nil) then we have the highest possible WM focus on the targeted mental processes (known as the ‘germane load’) of the new ‘2-digit add 2-digit’ skill.
 The actual combined process that the teacher will guide the learners through in a worked example is to:

 If you are interested in seeing how this process is condensed into the actual explicit teaching moment, and how the process is transferred from teacher to learner, then check out my blog that naturally follows this one (Using Cognitive Load Theory to Crack Addition!
 (Part 3)).
 Just for now though, note that these mini-steps are not all separated items in the WM.
 For example, the first two bullet points are one smooth movement (seeing one question as two, which is itself an existing schema in the LTM, initially established through doubling a 2-digit number).